For Thailand Data Privacy, see SS&C Thailand Data Privacy.

-1. SS&C and data privacy
+- SS&C and data privacy

-SS&C Technologies Holdings Inc. and its affiliated companies ("SS&C") is committed to protecting personal data and respecting your privacy.
+SS&C Technologies Holdings Inc. and its subsidiaries ("SS&C") is committed to protecting personal data and respecting your privacy.

-This privacy statement describes how we collect, use, share, protect, and otherwise process any personal information about you.
-This statement applies to personal information that you provide to us:
+This privacy statement describes how we collect, use, share, protect, and otherwise process personal information about you.
+This statement applies to the personal information that you provide to us:

 - as a visitor to our websites or as a user of our client portals;